 Cuba Soberana 02 COVID-19 Vaccine Description

-Cuba-produced Soberana 02 (FINLAY-FR-2) COVID-19 vaccine candidate is a conjugate vaccine in which the virus antigen, the receptor-binding domain (RBD), is chemically bound to the tetanus toxoid.
+Soberana 02 (FINLAY-FR-2) COVID-19 vaccine candidate is a conjugate vaccine in which the virus antigen, the receptor-binding domain (RBD), is chemically bound to the tetanus toxoid.

 On August 13, 2020, Cuba's national regulatory agency, the Center for Quality Control of Medicines, Equipment, and Medical Devices, authorized clinical trials for SOBERANA 01, Cuba's first vaccine candidate.

-Vicente Verez, Finlay Vaccine Institute, Center for Vaccine Research and Production, is reported by the Agencia Cubana de Noticias news agency to have said 'The age range of the sample of volunteers in this phase of the test will span from five to 19 years.
+Vicente Verez, Finlay Vaccine Institute, Center for Vaccine Research and Production, is reported by the Agencia Cubana de Noticias news agency to have said, 'The age range of the sample of volunteers in this phase of the test will span from five to 19 years.
 Vérez Bencomo emphasized that the Institute has vast experience in clinical trials in pediatric ages since previously all its vaccines were intended for this population.'

 Cuba Soberana 02 COVID-19 Vaccine Indication

-Cuba-produced Soberana 02 COVID-19 vaccine candidate is indicated to prevent COVID-19 disease caused by the SARS-Cov-2 virus.
+Co-produced by Iran and Cuba, the Soberana 02 COVID-19 vaccine candidate is indicated to prevent COVID-19 disease caused by the SARS-Cov-2 virus.
 According to the WHO candidate landscape vaccine document, this vaccine requires two doses, the second one being administered 14 days after the first vaccination.

 Cuba Soberana 02 COVID-19 Vaccine News